Capitalism and Criminal Justice Reform

 A) Where does the money come from?
 Wealth is created whenever somebody goes back to work.
 Thus there is wealth to be had to pay for this idea; the trick is mapping it back around.
 There is less violent crime, as people return to work, and that means fewer people in prison, perhaps those savings can pay for this program.
 An obvious source is item 1, the fines and costs that aren't going to local districts to build new court houses and police stations any more.
 This establishes a practical feedback loop.
 The fines and costs from prosecuting crime map back to a program that returns those people to work.
 This would take some thought and I'm not trying to gloss over it, but a basic understanding of Adam's Smith's concept of capitalism tells us that wealth is being created by this program, and therefore, there should be some way to pay for it.

 C) A company doesn't want to wait til April 15 to realize its refund.
 It wants to hire someone tomorrow and pay him half right out of the gate, with government paying the other half.
 There are ways to do this.
 ObamaCare had the same problem, and they solved it.
 Government pays part of your health insurance each month, so you don't have to front it, and then at tax time they make sure the books balance.
 If something jumped the tracks, you might ow a ton of taxes, but that doesn't usually happen.
 Develop a similar program to fund felon employees right away, and then at the end of the year make sure the books balance.
-The company doesn't owe any taxes, and doesn't get any more refunds cause it got them every month throughout the year, and it's all good.
+The company doesn't owe any taxes, and doesn't get any more refunds, because it got them every month throughout the year.
 I'm not trying to make it seem over simple, but something like it has been done before, and could be done again.

 D) If done at the state level, what's to prevent felons from all over the country flocking to that state?
 The subsidy only applies to people who have been a state resident for at least ten years.

 E) Somebody gets the bright idea of committing a little felony, the smallest one there is, and then gets better jobs at higher pay forever more.
-This seems like a bad thing, but it's actually a great wrinkle.
-Because of the way it redirects capitalism, which is entirely predictable.
-We will, over time, put people in office who will expunge minor felonies en mas, and then, rewrite the laws so that they are more like they were in 1960, where a felony is a terrible crime.
+This seems like a bad thing, but aha, it applies economic pressure in just the right way.
+We will, over time, put people in office who will expunge minor felonies, and then rewrite the laws so that they are more like they were in 1960, when a felony was indeed a heinous crime.
 There won't be any "little felonies" any more.
-In particular, we will finally stop criminalizing drug use, which is a medical condition, not a crime.
-This will take 20 or 30 years, but it will happen.
-And that will make America great again.
+In particular, we will finally decriminalize drug use - which is long overdue.

 From a marketing perspective, don't call this bill the "Supporting Felons Act", call it the "Return to Work Act".
 You can see how that has a different feel.

-4. Can this idea be extended to other sectors?
-Perhaps.
-Example: government pays for half the rent of a felon up to $600 a month.
-(Landlords perceive risk, just as employers perceive risk - leaving felons both homeless and unemployed.)
-This idea has all the same wrinkles, and all the same benefits, now, and 30 years from now.
+4. The government pays for half the rent of a felon up to $600 a month.
+Landlords perceive risk, just as employers perceive risk - leaving felons both homeless and unemployed.
+This idea has all the same challenges, and all the same merits, as (3) above.

 5. Every citizen should be able to vote.
 The Constitution was written to favor the slave states, to give those states a voice commensurate with the population, even though most of those people could not vote.
 This amplified the votes of the plantation owners.
 If a man owned 50 slaves, his vote, and his voice, was multiplied by 30, as if he voted 30 times over.
 The same happens today, but again, the prison is the plantation.
 The votes of the people who run the prison are multiplied by the number of prisoners inside, who are counted in the census, but cannot vote.
 This amplifies their voice in government and in public policy.
 Such disproportionate power will inevitably be used to reap profits at the expense of others.
 In the meantime, prisoners have no say in their treatment, their sentences, or the judges and prosecutors who rule over them.
 This includes prisoners who are innocent, the bycatch of our flawed system, e.g. the Central Park Five.
 Maine and Vermont allow everyone to vote, and these states have not descended into lawlessness.
 It's time for the other 48 states to do the same.

 Summary: At present, all the economic forces drive our criminal justice system in the wrong direction.
 They encourage the creation of crime, the inflation of crimes from misdemeanor to felony to violent felony, the escalation of punishments for those crimes, and finally, mass incarceration.
-Several key ideas can change the landscape, so that the forces of economics prevent crime, and discourage crime, and define and prosecute crime in a more humane and practical manner.
-I have presented 5 ideas, though this list is by no means exhaustive.
+Several key ideas can change the landscape, so that the forces of economics discourage crime, and define and prosecute crime in a more humane and practical manner.
+I have described 5 ideas in detail, but there are dozens of changes that must be made in order to undo systemic racism.

 1. Reap no profit from crime.
 Redirect fines, costs, and bonds to other programs.